U.S. Route 41 in Georgia: Southern suburbs of Atlanta

 In the seat of Lamar County, Barnesville, US 41 briefly turns to the southwest to meet US 341 at its northern terminus.
 Here SR 7 joins US 41 again.
 Proceeding northwest around Barnesville the concurrency is joined by SR 36.
 Now turning to the north on the west side of Barnesville, SR 18 leaves the concurrency heading west towards Zebulon.
 US 41 / SR 7 / SR 36 continues north as a limited-access highway.
 To the north of the Barnesville city limits, SR 36 leaves the concurrency travelling northeast towards Jackson.
 US 41 / SR 7 curves to the northwest, leaving Lamar County and briefly passing through the northeast corner of Pike County before entering Spalding County.

 Upon entering Spalding County, US 41 joins US 19 and SR 3.
 At this junction, SR 7 meets its northern end, SR 155 meets its southern end alongside business routes of US 19 and US 41.
 The concurrency of US 19 / US 41 / SR 3 then proceeds north to the west side of Griffin where it bypasses the center of the city as limited-access highway.
 In Griffin US 19 / US 41 / SR 3 has interchanges with SR 362, SR 16, and SR 92.
 At the interchange with SR 92, the limited-access section of the highway ends.
 SR 92 begins a brief concurrency with US 19 / US 41 / SR 3, but it ends just half a mile to the north of its beginning.
 SR 92 leaves the concurrency, heading west.
 US 19 / US 41 / SR 3 then proceeds through the western tip of Henry County, traveling through Hampton where it is named Bear Creek Boulevard.
 In Henry County, Bear Creek Boulevard intersects first with SR 20, then passes by the Atlanta Motor Speedway and shortly after has an intersection with SR 81.

 US 19 / US 41 / SR 3 continues north to Clayton County where it is known as Tara Boulevard.
 In Clayton County, the highway enters the densely commercial and residential southern suburbs of Atlanta.
-Its first major intersection upon entering the county is with McDonough Road (former SR 3) in Lovejoy.
+Its first major intersection upon entering the county is with McDonough Road (former SR 3 / former SR 920) in Lovejoy.
 Proceeding north, Tara Boulevard intersects SR 54 in the county seat, Jonesboro, here the Tara Boulevard shares a brief concurrency with SR 54.
 This concurrency ends when the highway meets SR 138, SR 54 leaves the concurrency to join SR 138 headed east towards the center of Jonesboro.
 North of Jonesboro, Tara Boulevard merges directly into I-75 while US 19 / US 41 / SR 3 veers to the north-northeast forming the remainder of a full interchange with the interstate highway.
 From this point northward US 19 / US 41 / SR 3 is known as Old Dixie Highway.
 Old Dixie Highway continues north through Clayton County, passing through Forest Park.
 North of Forest Park, the concurrency, now called Old Dixie Road has an interchange with the southern side of Atlanta's interstate loop, Interstate 285.